balderdashy/sails-docs/reference/models/queries/queries.md

 # Queries

+Chainable objects returned from Waterline model  methods like `.find()` and `.create()`.

 ```js
 var query = Stuff.find();
 ```

-Query instances are probably the most common type of object you'll interact with when writing code for Sails/Waterline, since they are returned by Waterline model methods like `.find()`.
-Their primary purpose is to provide a convenient, chainable syntax for refining database queries, exposing methods like `.populate()`, `.where()`, `.sort()`, and more.
-They also enable a chainable syntax for **executing** (i.e. _actually sending_) queries through the relevant Waterline adapter(s) and down to the native database driver(s).
+You have likely already interacted with query objects in your Sails app.
+Most of the time, you probably won't think about them as objects _per se_, rather just another part of the syntax for communicating with your app's data store(s).

+The primary purpose of the Waterline query class is to provide a convenient, chainable syntax for working with deferred objects.
+Methods like `.populate()`, `.where()`, and `.sort()` allow you to refine database calls _before_ they're sent down the wire.
+When you're ready to fire the query off to the database, the query instance you've been working with also provides a chainable syntax to do that.

 ### Promises